UFO-Group/LIGHT_platform/README.md

-# LIGHT: Automated discovery of optimal hydrogel components by the intelligent agent
+# LIGHT: Automated discovery of optimal hydrogel components by the intelligent agent.

 ## Features